lisiki-jp/okinawa_gametheory/README.md

 *   Okinawans get high-paying creative jobs.
 *   The economy creates a product that China cannot switch off.
 *   Okinawa gets economic independence, and the people of Okinawa become wealthier.
-*   Okinawans will love democracy because democracy has actually done good to them.
+*   Okinawans will love democracy because democracy has actually provided a visible good change to them.

 **You will enjoy a beautiful beach after the creative work.**
 This is the unique Okinawa that attracts talent from all over the world.